Canadian ambassador calls for 'inclusive' Haiti accord

 Canada wants such an accord to be reached preferably before Feb.
 7. Henry’s frail legitimacy risks being challenged even further after that date.

-The Canadian diplomat keeps his hopes and focus on Friday’s conference as a sliver of hope for Haiti.
+The Canadian diplomat keeps his focus on Friday’s conference as a sliver of hope for Haiti.

 For him, security remains the top issue “I am seeing a population that’s being held hostage by the insecurity.”